The Eagle Has Landed (film): Filming

 Filming took place in 1976 over sixteen weeks.
 Tom Mankiewicz thought the script was the best he had ever written but felt "John Sturges, for some reason, had given up" and did a poor job, and that editor Anne V. Coates was the one who saved the movie and made it watchable.

 Michael Caine had initially been excited at the prospect of working with Sturges.
 During shooting, Sturges told Caine that he only worked to earn enough money to go fishing.
 Caine wrote later in his autobiography: "The moment the picture finished he took the money and went.
 [Producer] Jack Wiener later told me [Sturges] never came back for the editing nor for any of the other good post-production sessions that are where a director does some of his most important work.
 The picture wasn't bad, but I still get angry when I think of what it could have been with the right director.
 We had committed the old European sin of being impressed by someone just because he came from Hollywood."

 Cornwall was used to represent the Channel Islands, and Berkshire for East Anglia.
-The majority of the film, set in the fictional village of Studley Constable, was filmed at Mapledurham on the A4074 in Oxfordshire and features the village church, Mapledurham Watermill and Mapledurham House, which represented the manor house where Winston Churchill was taken.
+The majority of the film, set in the fictional village of Studley Constable, was filmed at Mapledurham on the A4074 in Oxfordshire and features the village church, as well as Mapledurham Watermill and Mapledurham House, used for a manor house where Winston Churchill is taken.
 A fake water wheel was added to the 15th-century structure for the film.
 Mock buildings such as shops and a pub were constructed on site in Mapledurham while interiors were filmed at Twickenham Studios.
 The "Landsvoort Airfield" scenes were filmed at RAF St Mawgan, five miles (8 km) from Newquay.

 The sequence set in Alderney was filmed in Charlestown, near St Austell in Cornwall.
 Some of the filming took place at Rock in Cornwall.
 The railway station sequence where Steiner and his men make their first appearance was filmed in Rovaniemi, Finland.
 The parachuting scenes were carried out by members of the REME (Royal Electrical and Mechanical Engineers) Parachute Display Team on Wednesday 28 April 1976.
 The exit shots were filmed from a DC-3 at Dunkeswell Airfield in Devon.
 The landings onto the beach were filmed on Holkham Beach in Norfolk.